Asian stocks mixed after Wall Street election gains

 About 82% of stocks in the S&P 500 closed higher.
 Qualcomm jumped 12.7% for one of the biggest gains after it reported stronger revenue and profit for the latest quarter than analysts expected.

-In energy markets, benchmark U.S. crude lost 71 cents to $38.08 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost $1.04 to $37.74 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 36 cents on Thursday to $38.79.
-Brent crude, the international price standard, declined 71 cents to $40.22 per barrel in London.
+Brent crude, the international price standard, declined $1.01 to $39.92 per barrel in London.
 It shed 30 cents the previous session to $40.93.

 Credit: Ahn Young-joon